VWS-Python/vws-python/CONTRIBUTING.md

 git push
 ```

+Note that the [Travis CI documentation](https://docs.travis-ci.com/user/encrypting-files/#Caveat) warns that this might not work on Windows.

 ## Learnings about VWS

 Vuforia Web Services, at the time of writing, does not behave exactly as documented.